 Promoting British Values at Mengham Junior School

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rules of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
+The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rules of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
 These values run throughout the school both in our policies and what we do day to day.
 They are also explicitly present in our Personal Development Learning (PDL) lessons and are discussed regularly.

 Each year the children in each class work collaboratively to decide a set of expectations in the form of a ‘Class Charter’.
 These are written and signed by the children and displayed in class.